List of monarchs of Luxembourg: House of Habsburg

-Luxembourg was occupied by French revolutionaries between 1794 and 1813.
+Luxembourg was occupied by France between 1794 and 1813.
 At the Vienna Congress, it was elevated to a grand duchy and given in personal union to William I of the Netherlands.

 Grand Dukes of Luxembourg

 The Grand Duke of Luxembourg (or Grand Duchess in the case of a female monarch) is the head of state of Luxembourg.
 Luxembourg is the world's only extant sovereign grand duchy, a status to which Luxembourg was promoted in 1815 upon its unification with the Netherlands under the House of Orange-Nassau.